threlte/threlte/apps/docs/src/routes/preprocess/preprocessThrelte.md

 ---
-title: Preprocess
+title: preprocessThrelte
 ---

-# Preprocess
+# preprocessThrelte

 :::admonition type="experimental"
 This preprocessor is part of a recently released feature of threlte.
 It is still very much in a beta phase and can be subject to breaking API changes.
 Please use at your own risk.
 Learn more about this feature [here](/core-transition)
 :::

 Threlte provides a custom preprocessor that _automagically_ turns `<T.Mesh>` into `<Three type={Mesh} />`.
-It resolves dependencies and automatically places imports for the `THREE` modules used throughout your component.
-By default, you can use any module that `'three'` exports.
+It resolves dependencies and automatically places imports for the corresponding modules used throughout your component.
+By default, you can use any import from `'three'`.
 The preprocessor is extendable, so that other modules (such as those from the famous "examples" directory) can be used.

 :::admonition type="note"
 If you're not familiar with the component [`<Three>`](/), please make yourself comfortable with it first as the preprocessor's main job is to provide syntactic sugar for that component.